riggaroo/adopt-me-compose/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
 Adopt Me is an app for finding puppies up for adoption!
-Based on using Jetpack Compose, it has a focus on the UI.
+Based on using Jetpack Compose, it has a focus on UI and demonstrating how to use Spotify's Mobius Framework with Jetpack Compose.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->